Business Potential Discovery

 As we described above, a business process plays out routinely in standard business situations to ensure a replicable consistent quality of outcome.
 A project, on the other hand, is a unique endeavor that is meant to create a new product, service or organizational solution.

 Specifically, with regard to business processes, we can imagine a project that results in the development of a new business process or a substantial modification of an existing one.
-Business process management refers to operations management, while projects are related to business development.
-Which business processes are most often developed and upgraded?

 The selection of the processes to develop/upgrade is determined by economic considerations (opportunities to reduce costs, increase revenues, improve quality and expediency) and the scale of the process (the number of people involved, including those from different departments, that are involved in carrying out a set of activities).